 Need ideas on where to look?
 I’ve put together a guide of 20 top volunteer websites to give you more volunteer opportunity ideas, plus summarized descriptions, to help save you time in your research effort.

 Volunteer Opportunity Step #6: Interview the organization first

 Take the time to dive deep and ask questions about the ins and out of your volunteer opportunity.
-You can treat it like a job interview to find out if the organization will be a right fit for you.
+You can treat it like a job interview to find out if the organization will be the right fit for you.